-I woke up to the sound of rain pounding the cobblestone terrace outside my bedroom.
-My grandmother’s orchids, so delicate in the wind, try to resist its strength.
-Her groves of bamboo, standing as tall and strong as they possibly can, seem to surrender to the inclement weather.
+Waking up to the sound of rain pounding the cobblestone terrace outside my bedroom, I pull open the curtain.
+My grandmother’s delicate orchids try to resist the wind.
+Her bamboo groves, tall and strong, seem on the point of surrender to the inclement weather.
 How bad is it?
-I thought to myself.
+I think to myself.

 The night before I couldn’t shut an eye.
-I pictured the natural disaster that would hit our beloved island in the next couple of hours: flooding, landslides, entire homes and families ripped apart.
-Not Haiti, please.
-Not us.
-Not anyone.
+I pictured the natural disaster hitting our beloved island in the next couple of hours: flooding, landslides, entire homes and families ripped apart.

-I think of them and all the unfamiliar faces encountered during my sixteen-month journey of making this place home - faces that become familiar through immediate smiles and acts of kindness.
+I continue down my mental list and picture the many faces encountered during my 16 months living in Haiti - faces that quickly became familiar through selfless smiles and acts of kindness.

 Sitting in my grandmother’s room, missing her while she’s away, the flame of a candle catches my eye.
 It flickers as quickly as Matthew’s downpour.
 I look outside again.
 Each gust of wind, each collapsing branch, transports me to the small and imperiled towns on the southern peninsula.

 I have not yet checked the morning news as I wanted to empty my heart before doing so.
 But grandma was ahead of me.
 “You know,” she whispered over the phone, “there’s a little village in the South where the river is so flooded you can’t tell it apart from the ocean.”

 I sit in silence, taking in her words.
 Not knowing how to respond, I hang up and continue writing even as daunting headlines illuminate the shattered screen of my phone.
 “The storm left a broad tableau of devastation: houses pummeled into timber, crops destroyed and stretches of towns and villages under several feet of water,” commented The New York Times.
 “With communications still down in many of the worst-affected areas, it will take days before a definitive death toll can be established,” later published The Guardian.